-The quarantine of newcomers in immigrants’ camps touched upon sensitive nerve.
-Yaakov Meridor, an Israeli parliament member criticized the situation: "does the honorable minister know that, in appearance, the immigrants’ camp ‘Shaar Haaliya’ in Haifa gives the impression of a British concentration camp, or another concentration camp?
-Does not the honorable minister feel that it is not in accordance with the honor of the Jewish state to be holding new immigrants behind barbed wire?"
-The quarantine of immigrants was explained as a measure for isolating the immigrants so they could be examined and diagnosed before being allowed to mix with the local population.
-The barbed wire fence and the police presence to enforce isolation were, for many, demeaning and angering, often leading to images and associations from the Holocaust.
+The quarantining of newcomers in immigrant camps touched a nerve.
+Yaakov Meridor, a member of the Israeli parliament, criticized the situation:

+Does the honorable minister know that, in appearance, the immigrants’ camp “Shaar Haaliya” in Haifa gives the impression of a British concentration camp, or another concentration camp?
+Does not the honorable minister feel that it is not in accordance with the honor of the Jewish state to be holding new immigrants behind barbed wire?

+The quarantining of immigrants was explained as a measure for isolating them so that they could be examined and diagnosed before being allowed to mix with the local population.
+The barbed wire fences and the police presence were, for many, demeaning and angering, often leading to images and associations from the Holocaust.

-The potential controversy that a barbed wire fence could cause was foreseen before “Shaar Haaliya” was opened and the political discussion shows it reminded of “the internment camps in Cyprus, and maybe even the internment camps in Germany.”
-Nevertheless, public health policy makers insisted that the fence was unavoidable: "There is no way to process and examine the immigrants if they are not initially concentrated in closed camps," Giora Yosephtal, the head of the Immigration Department at the Jewish Agency, has insisted.
+The potential controversy that a barbed wire fence could cause was foreseen before the Shaar Haaliya (Gate to Immigration) camp was opened, and the political discussion around it shows how it reminded many of “the internment camps in Cyprus, and maybe even the internment camps in Germany.”
+Nevertheless, public health policy makers insisted that the fence was unavoidable: “There is no way to process and examine the immigrants if they are not initially concentrated in closed camps,” insisted Giora Yosephtal, head of the Immigration Department at the Jewish Agency.

-In Esposito’s terms, Israeli policy expressed an inner contradiction between protecting the Israeli population by limiting the movement and freedom of the new immigrants and the sentiment towards the immigrants as part of the Israeli society – the majority of them at that time Holocaust survivors.
-In short, arguments in population management have expressed mainly the immunitas concerns and sentiments of the new shared Israeli identity represented the communitas paradigm.
-While similar debates were expressed in other countries, especially regarding migration and health, within the Israeli / Jewish context this tension is of special interest, as on one side Judaism and Zionism stressed the mutual obligations between members of the Jewish people, while on the other side, many Zionist public health leaders were trained and ifluenced by German medical and eugenic thinking.
+Applying Esposito’s analysis demonstrates how Israeli policy expressed an inherent contradiction between protecting the Israeli population by limiting the movement and freedom of potentially disease-bearing new immigrants and the feeling that the immigrants should be viewed as an integral part of Israeli society (immediately after World War II, the majority of immigrants to Israel were Holocaust survivors).
+In short, the concerns about population management mainly reflected immunitas concerns, whereas the sentiments in relation to the new shared Israeli identity represented the communitas paradigm.
+Although similar debates were expressed in other countries, especially regarding migration and health, within the Israeli / Jewish context, this tension is of special interest.
+On one side of the debate, Judaism and Zionism emphasized the mutual obligations between members of the Jewish people; on the other side, many Zionist public health leaders had been trained in, and continued to be influenced by, German medical and eugenic thinking.

-After WWII, utilitarian approaches to population management, brought about unpleasant associations.
-The shadow of the Holocaust and of Nazi medicine hovered above all the discussion and language usage in post-war health related policies in the Israeli discourse.
-Immigration camps were compared to “other” camps and Israeli police to the Nazis.
+After World War II, utilitarian approaches to population management carried unpleasant associations.
+The shadow of the Holocaust and of Nazi medicine loomed over all the discussions and use of language in post-war health-related policies in the Israeli discourse.
+Immigration camps were compared to “other” camps, and Israeli police to the Nazis.
 Were Israeli public health policies Nazi-like?
-Of-course not.
-But as in other public health policies they played on the tension between the immunitas and communitas trajectories, and in that way, they continued a tradition in public policy that goes back to pre-war public health and was taken to its extreme and criminal form – by the National Socialist regime.
+Of course not.
+Nevertheless, like other public health policies, they played on the tension between the immunitas and communitas approaches, thus continuing a tradition in public health policy pre-dating the war and taken to its extreme and criminal form by the National Socialist regime.